M3RG-IITD/Understanding-the-Compositional-Control/README.md

-# Understanding-the-Compositional-Control-
-Understanding the Compositional Control on Electrical, Mechanical, Optical, and Physical Properties of Inorganic Glasses with Interpretable Machine Learning
+# Understanding the Compositional Control on Electrical, Mechanical, Optical, and Physical Properties of Inorganic Glasses with Interpretable Machine Learning